cbecraft1184/teams-meeting-minutes-prod/commercial_documentation/UI_UX_IMPLEMENTATION_PLAN.md

 ### Purpose

-This document provides detailed UI/UX design specifications, component guidelines, and implementation standards for building a professional, accessible, and classification-aware interface for the DOD Teams Meeting Minutes Management System.
+This document provides detailed UI/UX design specifications, component guidelines, and implementation standards for building a professional, accessible, and classification-aware interface for the Enterprise Meeting Minutes Platform.

 ### Scope